sarahsindet/Portfolio-1/README.md

 # Author
 ## Sarah sindet
 # File name Title
-## this is my potfolio contains all details about me, my skills my hobbies
+## this is my potfolio contains all details about me, my skills my projects
 ### Also has links to my other previous projects
 # Date designed
 ## 25 April 2020